mstocco/mariostoc.co/content/traininglog/20210131-ironman2021-30weeksout.md

 ### NOTES
 Total Time: **0 minutes**

-Night sweats and a very groggy start to the morning; "Happy Monday!"
+Night sweats and a very groggy start to the morning; just like last week, I am stiff from the lumbar to my toes.
+"Happy Monday!"

 <!---->
 ## TUESDAY FEB 02